-- (b) reject your appeal because: - i. it was not based on any of grounds in regulation 7.7.2, or the evidence available does not support your grounds of appeal - ii. you submitted your appeal after the deadline without a valid reason - iii. in the case of your appeal being based on personal extenuating circumstances that you did not report to the Programme Assessment Board by the relevant deadline, a good and valid reason has not been provided or evidenced
+- (a) refer your case to the Student Engagement Team if your issue can be resolved by a written explanation from your Faculty.
+If you remain dissatisfied, you may lodge a further Stage 2 appeal within 10 working days of obtaining a written response from the Student Engagement Team or Faculty - or - (b) reject your appeal because: - i. it was not based on any of grounds in regulation 7.7.2, or the evidence available does not support your grounds of appeal - ii. you submitted your appeal after the deadline without a compelling reason - iii. in the case of your appeal being based on personal extenuating circumstances that you did not report to the Examination Board by the relevant deadline, a compelling reason has not been provided or evidenced